This is the multi-page printable view of this section. Click here to print.

 }

-Using the AWS provider extension with Gardener as end-user
+Using the AWS provider extension with Gardener as an end-user

 The core.gardener.cloud/v1beta1.Shoot resource declares a few fields that are meant to contain provider-specific configuration.